-Even a well-developed self-esteem can be challenged by sudden life changes or perceived failures, such as losing a job, ending a marriage, having legal or financial troubles, struggling with addiction or mental illness, having children with emotional troubles, medical ailments, and a host of other events that might cause us to question our worth or value.
-Therapy can help put such events in perspective and support our strengths to increase resilience, social support, and hope.
+In adulthood, even a well-developed self-esteem can be challenged by sudden life changes or perceived failures, such as losing a job or changing jobs, ending an intimate relationship, having legal or financial troubles, struggling with addiction or substance abuse, having children with emotional troubles, physical health concerns, or a host of other events that might cause us to question our worth or value.
+Therapy can help put such events in perspective and enhance strengths to increase resilience, social support, and hope.

-Roger, 42, is having difficulty in many areas of life: work, marriage, and socially.
-He is irritable and his friends and family are complaining about it.
-He is sleeping poorly.
+- Midlife challenges to self-esteem: Roger, 42, is having difficulty in many areas of life: work, marriage, and socially.
+He is sleeping poorly, and he is irritable and his friends and family are complaining about it.
 He recently found his first bald spot.
 He isn’t making enough money to pay for his younger son’s college tuition.
 Roger begins to reveal a damaged sense of self-esteem.
-Through individual and family therapy, Roger regains a sense of his core values--family, honesty, humor, education--and restores a sense of who he is--a competent, honest, loving person.
+Through individual and family therapy, Roger regains a sense of his core values—family, honesty, humor, and education—and restores a sense of who he is: a competent, honest, loving person.

-Jodi, 22, is extremely depressed.
+- Young adult experiences of unworthiness: Jodi, 22, is extremely depressed.
 She has a sense of herself as worthless.
 Therapy reveals a tremendous longing for male approval, stemming from a stormy relationship with her father, a loving but irresponsible figure.
 Jodi’s work in therapy helps her understand her emotions not as a product of her own intrinsic “badness,” but a natural response to a chaotic childhood.
-She is then able to begin rationally evaluating her own strengths and weaknesses, and to clarify her own values and needs, upon which she constructs a positive, adult sense of self.
+She is then able to begin rationally evaluating her own strengths and weaknesses and to clarify her own values and needs, upon which she constructs a positive, adult sense of self.

 What does healthy self-esteem mean to you?
 Do you have a personal story about overcoming low self-esteem or maintaining strong self-esteem?
 If so, you are invited to submit unpublished written personal stories about mental health topics, including self-esteem, to GoodTherapy.org's Share Your Story.
 Stories that are chosen to be featured will be published on The Good Therapy Blog.